mus-format/mus-dts-go/README.md

 DTSs are useful when there is a need to deserialize data, but we don't know in advance what type it is.
-For example, it could be `Foo` or `Bar` (or it could be just different versions of the same data, like `FooV1` or `FooV2`), we just don't know..., but want to handle both of these cases.
+For example, it could be `Foo` or `Bar` (or it could be just different versions of the same data, like `FooV1` or `FooV2`), we just don't know, but want to handle both of these cases.

 DTS encode/decode DTM (which is just a number) + data itself.
 Thanks to DTM, we can distinguish one type of data from another, let's see how: